For all students of CHSD 230, we provide programs and services so that each student demonstrates:

 |Constitution Exam (part of required American Government course)||MUST PASS|

-- The Consumer Education requirement may be fulfilled by completing Consumer Economics, General Business, Economics, AP Micro, or AP Macro.
+- The Consumer Education requirement may be fulfilled by completing Consumer Economics, General Business or Personal Finance, Economics, AP Micro, or AP Macro.

 - A passing grade in American Government indicates successful completion of the Constitution requirement.